0ethel0zhang/ezoo_play/README.md

   `python src/play.py`

   Follow any instructions that is prompted in the command line.
 (The only one should be a spotify verification step that requires you to copy the address of the pop-up website.)

+After everything finished running, **Viola**, you have a playlist called "Electric Zoo 2019" with Top songs from all artists in your list!